I7-Examples/Damnatio-Memoriae/docs/source.txt

 "Damnatio Memoriae" by Emily Short

-Include (- Serial "201217"; -).
 The story creation year is 2006.

 The story headline is "A story of the Lavori d'Aracne".
 The story genre is "Historical".
 The story description is "14 AD.
 Agrippa Postumus, grandson of the recently-deceased Augustus, tries to avoid death at the hands of the next emperor, Tiberius.
 At his disposal: a couple of old manuscripts, a lamp, and a recalcitrant slave.
 And a powerful knowledge of the Art of Venus Genetrix, of course -- the magic eventually known as the Lavori d'Aracne.

 Damnatio Memoriae belongs to a series with the author's previous game Savoir-Faire; though it can stand alone, the game's mechanics will make most sense to players already familiar with that work.

 It is a fast, timed game, taking only a few minutes to play once, but probably requiring multiple attempts to bring to a satisfactory conclusion."
-The release number is 7.
+The release number is 8.

 Release along with cover art,
 	the introductory booklet,